 The EPA encourages affected air agencies to coordinate with their EPA Regional office to identify approaches to evaluate the potential impacts of international transport and to determine the most appropriate information and analytical methods for each area's unique situation.
 The EPA will also work with states that are developing attainment plans for which section 179B is relevant, and ensure the states have the benefit of the EPA's understanding of international transport of ozone and ozone precursors.
-To assist in this effort, EPA is currently developing or has developed guidance on stratospheric ozone intrusion exceptional events implementation, and technical guidance on preparing approvable demonstrations under CAA section 179B.55
+To assist in this effort, EPA is currently developing or has developed guidance on stratospheric ozone intrusion exceptional events implementation, and technical guidance on preparing approvable demonstrations under CAA section 179B.48

-New York's failure to seek relief from international transport pursuant to CAA §179(B) has been recognized by EPA as a factor to be considered in assessing the obligation of upwind states to downwind areas.
-EPA's March 27, 2018, Good Neighbor SIP guidance memorandum specifically calls into question whether "downwind areas have considered and/or used available mechanisms for regulatory relief."
-The fact that New York has not requested relief from the impact of these international emissions does indeed become an independent basis for EPA to finalize its denial of the New York CAA §126 petition.
+Failure to seek relief from international transport pursuant to CAA §179(B) has been recognized by EPA as a factor to be considered in assessing the obligation of upwind states to downwind areas.
+EPA's March 27, 2018, Good Neighbor SIP guidance memorandum specifically calls into question whether "downwind areas have considered and/or used available mechanisms for regulatory relief."49 The fact that OTC states have not requested relief from the impact of these international emissions does indeed become an independent basis for requesting OTC not to advance its recommendation further.